drdhaval2785/SanskritVerb/README.md

 To understand how the code is organized, please read [this](https://github.com/drdhaval2785/SanskritVerb/blob/master/Documentations/understandcode.md).

-Please note that as of v1.2.0, the code from [`drdhaval2785/SanskritSubanta`](https://github.com/drdhaval2785/SanskritSubanta) for subanta generation is now actively maintained here.
+Please note that as of v1.2.0, the code from [`drdhaval2785/SanskritSubanta`](https://github.com/drdhaval2785/SanskritSubanta) for *subanta* generation is now actively maintained here.

-Research paper on subanta generator presented at 16th World Sanskrit Conference - [Here](http://www.sanskritworld.in/index/detailview/book_id/prakriyapradarshini).
+A research paper on the subanta generator which was presented at 16th World Sanskrit Conference can be found [here](http://www.sanskritworld.in/index/detailview/book_id/prakriyapradarshini).

 ## Using the Code Online

-* Use http://www.sanskritworld.in/sanskrittool/SanskritVerb/tiGanta.html for tiGanta generation (Verb conjugation.)
+* Use http://www.sanskritworld.in/sanskrittool/SanskritVerb/tiGanta.html for *tiGanta* generation (verb conjugation)
-* Use http://www.sanskritworld.in/sanskrittool/subanta.html for subanta generation.
+* Use http://www.sanskritworld.in/sanskrittool/subanta.html for *subanta* generation
-* Use http://www.sanskritworld.in/sanskrittool/sandhi.html for sandhi generation.
+* Use http://www.sanskritworld.in/sanskrittool/sandhi.html for *sandhi* generation.

 ## Using the Code on a Local Machine